Fitterfly HealthTech Pvt Ltd Logo

 Practising deep breathing, meditation, allocating time for hobbies, listening to soothing music, or going on long walks may minimise stress.

-5. Indulge in Quality Sleep
+5. Prioritise Quality Sleep

 Experts suggest 7-9 hours of sleep lowers blood pressure and is essential for staying fresh and active throughout the day.
 However, multiple issues like insomnia, sleep apnea, or restless leg syndrome may hinder quality sleep.